Ry-8001/hammingCoding-/README.md

 # hammingCoding-
+System Progamming Course first project.
-Hamming coding scheme by using Intel assembly
+Hamming coding scheme by using Intel assembly.
+There is a 'MAKEFILE' which will help yout to run the following Code easily.